Was John Calvin the most fanatical of the Protestant reformers?

-From the cobbled streets of Geneva to the far reaches of Europe, his teachings reshaped Christianity, igniting controversies and inspiring generations.
+From the cobbled streets of Geneva to the far corners of Europe, his teachings reworked Christianity and likely inspired generations of followers, while igniting many controversies.

 John Calvin was born on July 10, 1509, in Noyon, Picardy, a province in the Kingdom of France.

-His father, Gérard Cauvin, was a notary and secretary to the bishop of Noyon, which afforded the young Calvin a privileged upbringing.
+His father, Gérard Cauvin, worked as a notary and secretary to the bishop of Noyon, which afforded the young Calvin a privileged upbringing.

 His mother, Jeanne le Franc, was known for her piety and devotion.
-Calvin's early education was in the Latin school of Noyon, where he showed an aptitude for language and learning.
+Calvin's early education had taken place in the Latin school of Noyon, where he showed an aptitude for language and learning.

-At the age of 14, Calvin moved to Paris to continue his studies.
-He enrolled at the College de la Marche, focusing on the trivium – grammar, rhetoric, and logic.
+At the age of 14, Calvin had moved to Paris to continue his studies.
+He enrolled at the College de la Marche, where he focused on the trivium, which consisted of grammar and rhetoric, as well as logic.

-He later transferred to the College de Montaigu, known for its rigorous discipline and scholastic philosophy.
+He later transferred to the College de Montaigu, which was known for its rigorous discipline and scholastic philosophy.

 It was here that Calvin was introduced to the works of Aristotle and the scholastic method, which would later influence his theological writings.

-Calvin's father initially intended for him to pursue a career in the church, which led to his receiving a benefice at the Cathedral of Noyon in 1521.
+Calvin's father had initially intended for him to pursue a career in churchwhich led to his receiving a benefice at the Cathedral of Noyon in 1521.

 However, his father's plans changed, and Calvin was directed to study law at the University of Orléans in 1528.